IBM/model-evaluation-workbench/README.md

 -   Upload the available training data if already exists in csv format.
 ![](Images/NLC1_UploadTraining_dataset.png)

+One can choose to deploy and run the application in 2 ways:
+* Deploy the Application to the IBM Cloud and Configure
+* Deploy application Manually and Configure

 ## 3. Deploy the Application to the IBM Cloud and Configure
    * 3.1 Deploy to the IBM Cloud